maanbhati/WeatherSearch/README.md

 - [Mockito] - For Unit testing
 - [MockK]- For Kotlin Unit testing
 - [Espresso] - For UI instrumentation testing
-- [App Modularization]- App is using network module as modularization approach in Android.
+- [Modularization]- App is using network module as modularization approach in Android.
 - [Clean Architecture]- App is using clean architecture approach described in Android doc.

   [ViewModel]: <https://developer.android.com/topic/libraries/architecture/viewmodel>